whydenyscry/General-algorithm-of-the-explicit-Runge-Kutta-method/README.md

 All you have to do is fill in the Butcher table for the method you want the IVP to be solved by.

 ## Explicit Runge—Kutta methods.
 Butcher tableau
-Let an initial value problem be specified as follows
+Let an initial value problem be specified as follows:

 $$ \dot{\mathbf{x}}=\mathbf{f}\left(t,\mathbf{x}\right),\quad t \in \left[t_0,t_\text{end}\right],\quad \mathbf{x}\left(t_0\right) = \mathbf{x}_0 \in \mathbb{R}^m, $$